daggerhart/widget-wrangler/README.txt

 = 1.1rc8 =

-* Fix for javascript with wordpress 3.2 update.
+* Fix for javascript with WordPress 3.2 update.
 Added option to reset all widgets on all pages.

 = 1.1rc7 =